penntaylor/ChoroplethMaps.jl/README.md

 using ChoroplethMaps
 using DataFrames

-# The data we want to map thematically
+# The data we want to map
 df = DataFrame(NAME=["Alabama", "Arkansas", "Louisiana", "Mississippi", "Tennessee"], PCT=[26.6673430422, 15.6204437142, 32.4899197277, 37.5052896066, 17.0874767458] )